Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

    few hours depending on your Internet connection speed.
 When this command finishes, your VM is ready to use.

-   If an error is thrown after running this command, type:
+   If an error is thrown after running this command, you may try uninstalling Virtual Box and all virtual machines by typing the following commands:

+   _(Note: This should only be done if you do not have any other virtual machines.)_

+   To remove Virtual Box type:

    ```
    sudo apt-get remove --purge virtualbox
    ```
-   This will remove Virtual Box.Then type:
+   To remove all virtual machines and configuration files type:

    ```
    sudo rm ~/"VirtualBox VMs" -Rf
    sudo rm ~/.config/VirtualBox/ -Rf